jxkimathi/alx-low_level_programming/README.md

 # Alx Low Level Programming
-This is the beginning of my coding journey with ALX as we dive into the C progrmming language.
+This is the beginning of my coding journey with ALX as we dive into the C programming language.
 There are numerous projects to hone ones focus and to test the understanding of the topics.

 # Projects